quewon/studio/README.md

 - **Arrow keys**: Affects caret position and text selection
 - **Home**, **End**: Affects caret position and text selection

+(If there's a keyboard function you'd like me to add, feel free to shoot me a message or let me know in the [issues](https://github.com/quewon/studio/issues) board!)

 ### Conversation

 The **conversation**, when enabled, is a log of all cleared text.
 You can toggle it on and off in the settings menu using the \[print conversation\] button.
 If you're recording a monologue, it might help to turn this off.
 (Note: when conversations are off, they won't be exported in the recording data.)